PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 [*] For cleanup execute Meterpreter resource file: /root/.msf4/loot/20201111022704_default_10.10.201.83_host.windows.cle_997445.txt
 ```

-#### Wrapping up
+### Wrapping up
 With a new shell I was able to find each of the 3 flags in fairly standard locations on the C:\ drive.

 - C:\flag1.txt flag{access_the_machine}
 - C:\Windows\system32\config\flag2.txt flag{sam_database_elevated_access}
 - C:\Users\Jon\Documents\flag3.txt flag{admin_documents_can_be_valuable}

-### Attacking Blue without Metasploit
+## Attacking Blue without Metasploit
-With the initial attack out of the way I decided to attempt the attack without the help of metasploit for directly for sourcing, packing and executing the exploit.
-This also imposes the restriction that I won't have access to meterpreter and all the benefits that adds for gaining a foothold.
+Now that the initial attack out of the way I decided to attempt the attack without the help of metasploit for sourcing, packing and executing the exploit.
+This also imposed the restriction of not having the meterpreter shell to rely on.

-While I understood the attack and the host at this point I still decided to still run through the motions of host enumeration.
+While I understood the attack and the host at this point I decided to still run through the motions of host enumeration.
 For the sake of brevity, I will not repeat some of the callouts of the findings unless there are differences from the first attack.

-I started with an nmap scan with the only difference being that I now supplied `-oA $ATTACKTARGET` to write scan logs to the host with the target servers ip as a prefix.
+I started with the same nmap scan with the only difference being that I now supplied `-oA $ATTACKTARGET` to output the results to the host with the target servers ip as a prefix.
 This was to make up for the limitation of not having the results automatically persisted in `msfdb`.

 ```
 root@kali:~/ctf/scans# export ATTACKTARGET=10.10.87.38